-Mahindra launched the eKUV100 at the Auto Expo 2020 and has priced the car from Rs 8.25 lakhs (ex-showroom Delhi, post-subsidy), making it the most affordable electric car in India.
-Mahindra will start the deliveries of the vehicle later this year or early next year.
+Mahindra launched the eKUV100 at the Auto Expo 2020 and has priced the car from Rs.8.25 lakhs (ex-showroom Delhi, post-subsidy), making it the most affordable electric car in India.
+Mahindra will start booking and deliveries of the vehicle by the end of September 2020.
 The Mahindra eKUV100 is powered by a 40 kW (53.6 hp) electric motor, producing a torque of 120 Nm and drives the front wheels.
 The eKUV100 offers a range of 147 km in a single charge and can be charged to 80 per cent in just one hour through DC fast charging.
 Mahindra has also confirmed that the eKUV100 can be pre-cooled, can be remotely switched on and off, and will have digitally connected features that will be revealed closer to the launch.

 Ford electric car

-The Ford Aspire EV was developed as a proof of concept in 2020, and it is understood that the Indo-American company could switch to the new Mahindra MESMA 350V architecture to bring out a sedan that can offer a long range and all the features of a modern electric powertrain in terms of connectivity, battery management and charging duration.
-It was earlier reported that Mahindra is developing a 60 kW motor that will be powered by a 25 kWh battery for application on the sedan project and the company is expecting a range close to 200 km.
+The Ford Aspire EV was developed as a proof of concept in 2019, and it is understood that the Indo-American company could switch to the new Mahindra MESMA 350V architecture to bring out a sedan that can offer a long range and all the features of a modern electric powertrain in terms of connectivity, battery management and charging times.
+It was earlier reported that Mahindra is developing a 60 kW motor and a 25 kWh battery for application on the sedan project and the company is expecting a range close to 200 km.
 Expected to be unveiled in late 2021 or early 2022, both Mahindra and Ford plan on having their own versions of the electric sedan.

 Mahindra eXUV300 Electric

-Jaguar’s first electric car, when it comes to India during the festival season of 2020, is expected to be priced at around the INR 1 crore mark.
+Jaguar’s first electric car, when it comes to India during the festival season of 2020, is expected to be priced at around the Rs.1 crore mark.
 Jaguar Land Rover India has partnered with Tata Power to set up a basic network of fast chargers for its customers.
+We expect JLR to bring directly the 2021 Jaguar I-Pace to India and offer it in only the EV400 variant initially.

 First Maruti electric car